ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop3.md

 ![ParallelHello]({{page.root}}{% link fig/ParallelHello.png %})

-By using `xargs` we can create a single job file that will spawn multiple tasks (up to some maximum) that will run concurrently.
+By using a controller/worker approach, along with `xargs`, we can create a single job file that will spawn multiple tasks (up to some maximum) that will run concurrently.
 Moreover, if we have more tasks to complete than CPU cores available, `xargs` will wait for a task to complete before starting another.

+> ## Not everything can be parallelized
+> Some tasks are inherently serial and can't be sped up by applying extra workers.
+>
+> Two washing machines can't wash a single load of clothes in 1/2 the time.
+> This is because the wash/rinse/spin tasks are sequential and rely on each other.
+>
+{: .callout}

 ## Planning your workflow for speed
 - Planning a workflow